The Veterans Service Centre in Edmonton is a place for veterans to get help accessing:

 Step 6.
 Follow up

-Veterans recieve ongoing support from the system navigators and peer volunteers.
+Veterans receive ongoing support from the system navigators and peer volunteers.

 Veterans outside of Edmonton can access support by contacting VETS Canada directly.